digitalsleuth/icq-parser/README.md

-<<<<<<< HEAD
 # ICQ Parser
 This tool is designed to provide a web-based view of the contents of the ICQ chat application.

 It also parses the contents into JSON files which can be ingested into other tool-sets.

-## Note
-An internet connection will be required on the first run to ensure that the "chromium" browser package is installed by playwright.

 ## Usage